 We can change the name of the criteria to something more meaningful like “Defect & Customer Defect – Critical & High” and click the Save and then the Enable buttons respectively to complete enabling the Forecast Setting process.

-Similarly, we can define another criterion after selecting cells that add unto 25 cards and then, give their own name.
+Similarly, we can define another criterion after selecting cells that add to 25 cards and then, give their name.

 As shown in the above image, we have selected cell values for Tasks with High and medium priority, renamed the priority with a meaningful name, verified the combinations (Card Type: Task + Priority: High) and (Card Type: Task + Priority: Medium), and then saved and enabled the criteria.
 Now it is ready to be subscribed at the individual swim lane level.